decadenza/PAF-Plate-And-Face-Recognition/README.md

 A complete GUI tool to recognize and detect plates and faces in video streaming and files.

 ## Installation - The Lazy Way
-This software was tested on _Linux Debian 9_.
-If you want to use it on other OS, you may use a virtual machine.
 1) Install [Oracle VirtualBox](https://www.oracle.com/it/virtualization/virtualbox/).
 2) Download and import the [Virtual Machine I created for you (size 4 GB)](https://drive.google.com/file/d/1F_ApbsfqFIAiWpI4XYi7-XgLUCJRxCB0/view?usp=sharing).
 3) Start the system and launch **PAF** from applications menu.